Department of Kinesiology and Human Performance

 Burr, Diane (1981) Professor; B.S., M.S.
 Northern State College; AT-Ret

-Hunt, Rachelle (2007) Associate Professor; B.S.
+Hunt, Rachelle (2007) Professor; B.S.
 North Dakota State University, M.Ed.
 Valley City State University, Ed.D.
 Minnesota State University; AT, LAT

 Mattson, Barbara (2022) Assistant Professor; A.A.
 Snow College, B.A.
 Adams State University, M.A.
 Concordia University